pytlesk4/dev-docs/docs/api-docs/developers-guide-headless.md

 ## Ways to Implement Headless
 There are many ways to implement headless commerce.
 Below are just a few ways to start with Headless commerce.
-* Use our Wordpress Plugin to leverage a custom CMS powered by the BigCommerce Catalog, Cart and Checkout APIs.
+* Use our WordPress Plugin to leverage a custom CMS powered by the BigCommerce Catalog, Cart and Checkout APIs.
 * Create a custom shopper experience by creating your own storefront and checkout using our APIs to manage the Catalog, Cart, Checkout and Payments.
 * Use the BigCommerce storefront with a customized checkout using the Checkout SDK.